Predicting Choice from Information Costs: Knowing Costs Only: An Impossibility Result

 Part \eqref{ass: regularity, part monotone} means learning more always comes at a strictly positive cost.
 This part rules out indifference driven by some information being free.
 Part \eqref{ass: regularity, part cardinality} requires the set of states to be richer than the set of actions.
 Whenever part \eqref{ass: regularity, part cardinality} fails, the information policy $\ip^{\scr}$ associated with any full-support $\scr$ can be written as the convex combination of two other information policies, each of which is associated with a different SCR.
-In other words, one can find $\scrb, \tilde\scrb \in \SCR\setminus \{\scr\}$ and $\wt \in (0,1)$ such that $\ip^{\scr} = (1-\wt) \ip^{\scrb} + \wt \ip^{\tilde{\scrb}}.$ Hence, if $\icost$ is affine around $\ip^{\scr}$, $\scr$ cannot possibly be uniquely rationalizable.
-The next result proves this assertion formally.
+Hence, if $\icost$ is posterior separable (i.e., affine) and Assumption \ref{ass: regularity}\eqref{ass: regularity, part cardinality} fails, $\scr$ cannot possibly be uniquely rationalizable when $\scr$ has full support.\footnote{In the appendix, we show that without Assumption \ref{ass: regularity}\eqref{ass: regularity, part cardinality}, a full support $\scr$ can be uniquely rationalizable only if $\icost$ is not affine around $\ip^{\scr}$.} Assumption \ref{ass: regularity}\eqref{ass: regularity, part domain} plays a similar role to \ref{ass: regularity}\eqref{ass: regularity, part cardinality}.
+Without Assumption \ref{ass: regularity}\eqref{ass: regularity, part domain}, the cost $\icost$ can restrict the agent to a low-dimensional set of information policies, a restriction with similar implications to violations of Assumption \ref{ass: regularity}\eqref{ass: regularity, part cardinality}.\footnote{Assumption \ref{ass: regularity}\eqref{ass: regularity, part domain} holds, for example, if the agent can obtain a signal that reveals the state with probability $\epsilon$, and provides no information otherwise.
+It also holds for mutual information costs (Example~\ref{ex: Mutual Info Costs}).}